janderland/fql/docs/index.md

 # Using FQL

-FQL can be used for exploring a Foundation DB cluster in a CLI environment or programmatically as a Foundation DB [layer](https://apple.github.io/foundationdb/layer-concept.html).
+The FQL project provides an application for executing queries and exploring the data, similar to `psql` for Postgres.
+This libraries powering this application are exposed as a Go API, allowing FQL to be used as a Foundation DB [layer](https://apple.github.io/foundationdb/layer-concept.html).

 ## Command Line